rstular/istuddown-backend/README.md

 ## API

-Api requires a `.env` file to run properly.
+API requires a `.env` file to run properly.
 The file should have the following structure:

 ```bash
 MONGO_USER="user"